nikhilreddycodes/cricket-field-setting/README.md

 ![alt text][logo]

-[logo]: cfs.png "This is a Screenshot of this Cricket Field Setting App"
+[logo]: cfs.png "This is a screenshot of the Cricket Field Setting App"